-COMP 446.
+Alternate years, spring semester, three hours. - COMP 446.
 3D GAME DESIGN AND DEVELOPMENT.
 This course is a continuation of Computer Science 441 and is focused on the development of 3D games and other advanced game programming techniques.
 Topics include graphics, lighting, textures, performance, the 3D pipeline, and intentional design.
 Prerequisite: Computer Science 441.

-COMP 447.
+Alternate years, spring semester, three hours. - COMP 447.
 NETWORKED GAME DESIGN AND DEVELOPMENT.
 This course is a continuation of Computer Science 441 and is focused on the development of networked, multiplayer console games.
 Topics include client/server models, synchronization, building code for single and multiplayer use, and techniques for lag mitigation.
 Prerequisite: Computer Science 441.

-COMP 448.
+Alternate years, spring semester, four hours. - COMP 448.
 COMPUTER SECURITY.
 An overview of software security flaws a programmer should be careful to avoid.
 Students will learn how to avoid these flaws, as well as practice finding them in existing code.
 Additionally, better alternatives will be explored which will allow students to make better programs that are less vulnerable to security exploits.
 Prerequisite: Computer Science 230.
 Corequisite: Either Computer Science 325 or Electrical Engineering 204.

-COMP 451.
+Fall semester, three hours. - COMP 451.
 SENIOR PROJECT I. This course is part of the capstone design experience and is based on applying software engineering to a two-semester long project.
 This course focuses on design.
 Students will write reports and make presentations.
 This course is designated Information Literacy (IL).
-Prerequisite: Computer Science 350.
+Prerequisite: Computer Science 350. - Fall semester, two hours.
+(Note: three hours, starting in Fall 2027) - COMP 452.

-COMP 452.
 SENIOR PROJECT II.
 This course is a continuation of Computer Science 451 and is focused on the development of a working, tested system delivered to a user community.
 Students will write reports, make presentations, and deliver a working software system.
 This course is designated Writing Intensive (WI), Speaking Intensive (SI), and Information Literacy (IL).
-Prerequisite: Computer Science 451.
+Prerequisite: Computer Science 451. - Spring semester, three hours.
+(Note: four hours, starting in Spring 2028) - COMP 460.

-COMP 460.
 INDEPENDENT STUDY.
 An advanced course for qualified students that provides an opportunity for further computer programming and analysis experience on an individual basis.
 Senior standing, permission of the department chair, and a faculty sponsor are required.